Other / mixed grade configuration · Big Spring, TX

 How many students attend Kentwood El?

 Kentwood El has 95 students enrolled.
-It is a other school in BIG SPRING, TX.
+It is a public school in Big Spring, TX.

 What is the student-teacher ratio at Kentwood El?